diversityabroad/iscraper-client/README.md

 1b) For use with Python <2.7, install the following
     easy_install importlib

-1c) For use with Python <2.6, install the following
-	easy_install simplejson

 2)  Set the following variables in settings.py

   2a)The search engine needs to be set